Voltir/route.rx/README.md

   }
 ```

-In the case of a User object, it might be used like (using autowire as an example of retrieving a User object from the server, given its ID):
+Often, these case classes will have something like a UserId, in the case of a User object and the mapping might look something like this (using autowire as an example of retrieving a User object from the server):
 ```scala
   implicit val UserUrlPart = new UrlPart[User] {
     override val size = 1